Media-Bias-Group/llm-annotations-annomatic/checklist/tests.md

 - [ ] Replacing locations shouldn't change the label

 ## DIR:
-- [ ] adding obviously in front neutral should change labels
 - [ ] adding biased adverbs should change the label of neutral